rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-When you run your application again and try the `More` button, you should see odd behavior.
+When you run your application again and try the "More" button, you should see odd behavior.
 Every time you load another page of repositorie, the loading indicator is shown, but the list of repositories disappears entirely, and the merged list is rendered as assumed.
 Since the `loading` boolean becomes true with the initial and successive requests, the conditional rendering in the Profile component will always show the loading indicator.
 It returns from the Profile function early, never reaching the code to render the RepositoryList.
 A quick change from `||` to `&&` of the condition will allow it to show the loading indicator for the initial request only.
 Every request after that, where the `viewer` object is available, is beyond this condition, so it renders the RepositoryList component.

 {{< highlight javascript "hl_lines=11 17" >}}
 const Profile = () => (